 - Not being happy with the results

-You face additional risks if you’re considering surgery to make your breasts bigger through breast implants.
+You face additional concerns if you’re considering surgery to make your breasts bigger through breast implants.
 (Keep in mind that you usually can’t have this surgery until you’re 18.)
-The risks include the need for more surgery because the first surgery doesn’t work well, and dimples and wrinkles that won’t go away.
-There are other possible problems, too, including that it would be harder to see signs of breast cancer in a mammogram (breast x-ray) when you are older.

 What else do I need to know about cosmetic surgery? top

 Here are a few key points to keep in mind if you are thinking about plastic surgery:

 - Talk to your parents or guardians about any surgery and any concerns you have about how your body looks.

 - Don’t rely on surgery to change your life in a huge way.

 - Make sure any doctor you consider is qualified for the surgery you’re considering and is certified by the American Board of Plastic Surgery.

 - Some doctors won’t perform certain procedures if they don’t think you’re old enough.
 For example, it is usually not a good idea to have cosmetic surgery while your body is still growing.

 - Health insurance usually does not cover the cost of plastic surgery.

 What if I feel unhappy about my body? top